1995 Michigan Wolverines football team: At Boston College

-Miami (Ohio)
+Miami (OH)

-Michigan raced to a 31-0 halftime lead and despite giving up 19 third quarter points, they held on for a 38–19 victory over the Redhawks.
+Michigan raced to a 31–0 halftime lead and despite giving up 19 third quarter points, they held on for a 38–19 victory over the Redhawks.
 Remy Hamilton kicked three field goals, Tim Biakabutuka ran for a touchdown and Brian Griese threw two touchdowns.
 Griese completed 14 of 24 passes for 192 yards.
 Mercury Hayes and Amani Toomer were on the receiving end of Griese's TD passes.

 Northwestern

-Despite Tim Biakabutuka rushing for 205 yards, #7 Michigan fell to #25 Northwestern 19–13 at Michigan Stadium.
-Darnell Autry rushed for 100 yards for the Wildcats and a Steve Schnurr 2 yard pass to Matt Hartl tied the game at 13-13.
+Despite Tim Biakabutuka rushing for 205 yards, #7 Michigan fell to No. 25 Northwestern 19–13 at Michigan Stadium.
+Darnell Autry rushed for 100 yards for the Wildcats and a Steve Schnurr 2-yard pass to Matt Hartl tied the game at 13–13.
 Sam Velanzisi kicked two field goals to give Northwestern the win and spur them on to winning the Big Ten title.
 Remy Hamilton kicked two field goals and Brian Griese ran for a touchdown to account for Michigan's points.

-at Indiana
+At Indiana

-Michigan raced to a 24-3 halftime lead on the way to a 34–17 victory over the Hooseirs in Bloomington, IN.
+Michigan raced to a 24–3 halftime lead on the way to a 34–17 victory over the Hoosiers in Bloomington, Indiana.
 Tim Biakabutuka rushed for 111 yards and Brian Griese completed 14 of 21 passes for 127 yards.
 Griese threw two touchdown passes, one each to Amani Toomer and Jerame Tuman.
 The Wolverine defense held the Hoosiers to 40 yards rushing and had interceptions by Chuck Winters and Clarence Thompson.
 Remy Hamilton added two field goals.

 Minnesota

-Tim Biakabutuka ran for 196 yards and two touchdowns as the #9 ranked Wolverines routed the Golden Gophers 52–17 at the "Big House".
+Tim Biakabutuka ran for 196 yards and two touchdowns as the No. 9 ranked Wolverines routed the Golden Gophers 52–17 at the "Big House".
 Brian Griese completed 14 of 19 passes for 271 yards and 4 touchdown passes.
 Amani Toomer caught 5 passes for 177 yards and two TD receptions.
 Michigan finished with 623 yards of total offense.

-at Michigan State
+At Michigan State

 The Spartans led 14–3 at halftime thanks to a 70-yard Derrick Mason punt return TD.
 The Wolverines rallied behind Brian Griese and led 25–21 with 3:38 left.
 Tony Banks guided the Spartans 88 yards over the next 2:24, with a fourth and 11 pass to Mason keeping the drive alive and a juggling catch later in the drive.
 Banks found Nigea Carter for a 25-yard TD with 1:14 left, finishing 26 for 34 with 318 yards in the 28–25 win for Michigan State.
 Tim Biakabutuka rushed for 191 yards and a touchdown for the Wolverines.